 - Explain that gambling results in losses more often than wins.
-Spending money on things they want is better than losing it all on a bet. - Speak to students about the risks of gambling just as you would about the dangers of vaping, drug, and alcohol use. - Teach them to speak up if they suspect gambling is affecting a friend or classmate. - Publicly express your support for gambling-free youth events. - Ask questions about their experiences with gambling and listen to their answers.
+Spending money on things they want is better than losing it all on a bet. - Speak to students about the risks of gambling just as you would about the dangers of vaping, drug, and alcohol use. - Teach them to speak up if they suspect gambling is affecting a friend or classmate. - · Publicly express your support for gambling-free youth events. - · Ask questions about their experiences with gambling and listen to their answers.

-Interested in more resources for your school?
+Interested in more resources to get the conversation started?

 Sites like TimeOutOhio.com/gamban and GameQuitters.com are great places to start.
+Through Time Out Ohio you can receive access to GamBan, which blocks betting apps and third-party skins, at no cost for the first year.